 -

-Anyone who wants a sleeper without a full-size sectional
+Anyone who wants a sleeper without stepping up to a big sectional

 Where it falls short: